ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## replication_alter_partitions_sync {#replication-alter-partitions-sync}

-Determines how actions that manipulate partitions are executed.
+Allows to set up waiting for actions to be executed on replicas by [ALTER](../../sql-reference/statements/alter/index.md), [OPTIMIZE](../../sql-reference/statements/optimize.md) or [TRUNCATE](../../sql-reference/statements/truncate.md) queries.

 Possible values:

 -   0 — Do not wait.
-The next action can start any time, not waiting for the previous action to be completed.
 -   1 — Wait for own execution.
-The next action on the partition starts only after the previous action is completed on this partition.
 -   2 — Wait for everyone.
-The next action starts only after the previous action is completed on all partitions.

 Default value: `1`.